 - Rose gold doesn’t complement all skin tones.
 If you have a warm undertone, then rose gold will make you look radiant.
 A cooler skin tone tends to look better in platinum and silver.
 To find your skin’s undertone, take a white towel and hold it against your face when you’re makeup-free.
 If your skin looks peach/yellow, you have a warm undertone; if it looks pink/blue, you have a cool undertone.

 Rose gold wedding rings are a gorgeous way to declare your love.
-Consider these tips to decide if rose gold wedding rings are right for you and your partner, and you may find that their sense of creativity and romance is perfect for starting your journey as a married couple.
+Consider these tips to decide if a rose gold engagement ring or wedding rings are right for you and your partner, and you may find that their sense of creativity and romance is perfect for starting your journey as a married couple.